spcourse/data/00 Modules/10 Acquisition/scraping/10 Scraping.md

 This will open the browser's inspector functionality which shows you the source HTML of the element you have clicked.
 Hovering over this HTML source will show the corresponding webpage element.

+Also have a look at the `find()` function in the documentation of BeautifulSoup4 and look for the CSS selectors, they will make this exercise much easier!

 ## Visualizing the data

 Now that we have the data in a `.csv`-format, it is time to try to get some insights into what we scraped.
 For this you will be using [visualizer.py].